bionicbone/Gasser_Monitor_v1/README.md

 * Pawelsky - For the FrSky telemetry library
 * Bolder Flights Systems SBUS by Brian Taylor for the SBUS library
 * @ReinhardZ1 for the testing and parameters to align the Rx Link Quality to the popular Tadango LQ Sensor

+**Licencing:**
+* Licencing requirements of any code used under Acknowledgements section should be considered
+* My licencing requirements does not allow profit from commercial use of this software without permission in writing from myself.
+* My licencing does allow people to build and supply the sensors or flashed Teensy for a small profit to allow others to benefit from this software.

+**Disclaimer:** This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This software is used at your own risk.
+I am under no obligation to maintain, support or leave this software or documatation in the public domain in the future, likewise I am under no obligation to release designs for all the sensors or other electronics that I have developed.